 Recreational Therapy Internship (Minnesota)

-Mayo School of Health Sciences offers a 16-week Recreational Therapy Internship at Mayo Clinic's campus in Rochester, Minnesota, that provides comprehensive knowledge and skills to enable you to perform recreational therapy treatments and clinical activities.
+Mayo School of Health Sciences offers a 15- to 16-week Recreational Therapy Internship at Mayo Clinic's campus in Rochester, Minnesota, that provides comprehensive knowledge and skills to enable you to perform recreational therapy treatments and clinical activities.

 Your education prepares you to treat adult and pediatric patients with medical diagnoses commonly seen in the rehabilitative clinical setting, including stroke, spinal cord injury, traumatic brain injury, multiple sclerosis, cancer, cardiac conditions and neurological impairments.